darisusu/tp/docs/UserGuide.md

 ---
 ## Command Summary

-> Tip: You can click on the commands below to jump to their detailed explanations.
+> 💡 Tip: You can click on the commands below to jump to their detailed explanations.

+> ⚠️ **Note:** Please review the [Important Input Rule](#important-input-rule) before entering commands to avoid errors.

 | **Command** | **Description** | **Example** |
 |--------------|----------------|--------------|